Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 Step 2, add the Alluxio client jar to the classpath of Spark drivers and executors in order for Spark applications to use the client jar to read and write files in Alluxio.
-Specifically, add the following line to `spark/conf/spark-defaults.conf`.
+Specifically, add the following line to `spark/conf/spark-defaults.conf` on every node running Spark.

 ```bash
 spark.driver.extraClassPath   {{site.ALLUXIO_CLIENT_JAR_PATH}}